What is the gst withholding tax in covneyacing property purchases and sales?

 The penalty for a Vendor failing to give notice is a fine of $21,000.
 An administrative penalty may also be imposed.

-The penalty for a Purchaser failing to withhold is an administrative penalty equal to the amount that was required to be withheld.
+The penalty for a Purchaser for failing to withhold is an administrative penalty equal to the amount that was required to be withheld.
+In other words, if you do not withhold the GST amount from the Vendor at settlement, you as the Purchaser can be liable to pay the GST amount, even though this is not your debt!!

-If you require more information, please contact our office.
+If you need assistance with your conveyance, please contact our office.

 Previous